fifimova/README/README.md

 Hi there, I'm Alexandra
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="20"/></h1>

 Java Developer passionate about creating scalable, efficient applications.
-Fascinated by the problem-solving power of software, I specialize in Java for its robustness and versatility in building diverse applications, including web services and mobile apps.
+Fascinated by the problem-solving power of software, I specialize in Java for its robustness and versatility in building diverse applications, including web services.
 My interests extend to scalable cloud solutions and Spring Framework advancements.
-Outside of coding, I enjoy reading manga and books, and learning Chinese to broaden my perspectives.
+When i`m not coding, I enjoy reading manga and books, and learning Chinese to broaden my perspectives.

 Feel free to connect with me via email at [fififimova@gmail.com](mailto:fififimova@gmail.com) or message me on [Telegram](https://t.me/fifimova).